dalibo/emaj/docs/en/rollbackAdminFunctions.rst

 Monitoring Rollback Operations
 ------------------------------

 When the volume of recorded updates to cancel leads to a long rollback, it may be useful to monitor the operation to see how it progresses.
-A function, named ``emaj_rollback_activity()``, and a client, :doc:`emajRollbackMonitor <rollbackMonitorClient>`, meet this need.
+The ``emaj_rollback_activity()`` function and the :doc:`emajRollbackMonitor client<rollbackMonitorClient>` meet this need.

 .. _emaj_rollback_activity_prerequisites: